fanhui3/cab_operation_forecast/README.md

 >* XGBoost Predictor (85.0% R2 Score)
 >* ARIMA Time Series Forecasting

-2. To set up place the following csv in the same location of the ipynb:
+2. To set up, place the following csv in the same location of the ipynb:
 >* tripdata.csv (cannot be uploaded on this repo due to file size issue)
 >* taxi_zone_lookup.csv